 - Widespread availability in mainstream retailers like Walgreens, CVS, and more

 - Increasing anecdotal information about CBD benefits and successes

 - Increased acceptance of cannabis in some states, along with knowledge about the beneficial effects of medical marijuana.
-People may see CBD as an entry point to those therapeutic benefits
+People may see CBD as an entry point

 Here are highlights from Consumer Reports recent CBD survey designed to see who is using CBD, how they’re using it and what kinds of results they’re getting:

 40% of people ages 18-29